HOW TO GET RID OF PLAQUE AND REMOVE TARTAR BUILDUP

 Removing plaque at home on a daily basis lessens your chances of tartar buildup and experiencing more serious dental problems such as cavities, gingivitis, and bad breath.
 Healthy dental habits, such as brushing for two minutes twice daily and flossing after every brush, can help you prevent the harmful effects of plaque buildup.
 If you have kids, remember: It’s never too early to help them learn good oral care.

-Manual brushes can be effective.
-But Oral-B® Electric Toothbrushes make it even easier to brush the dentist-recommended two minutes and remove 100% more plaque than a regular manual toothbrush.
+- Switch to electric.
+Oral-B® Electric Toothbrushes make it even easier to brush the dentist-recommended two minutes and remove 100% more plaque than a regular manual toothbrush.
+Plus, dentists recommend replacing your brush head every 3 months or sooner if you notice fraying to better ensure you get the most out of every brushing session.

 This easy at-home routine, along with using Oral-B Electric Toothbrushes, can help ensure you’ll keep your mouth healthy for a long time to come.